spantaleev/matrix-docker-ansible-deploy/README.md

 ### Homeserver

-The homeserver is the backbone of your matrix system.
+The homeserver is the backbone of your Matrix system.
 Choose one from the following list.

 | Name | Default? | Description | Documentation |
 | ---- | -------- | ----------- | ------------- |